 Conducting internet research on applicants for employment by entering their names in search engines (such as Google or Bing) and on blogs, social networks and websites (such as Facebook, Twitter and YouTube) can lead to the discovery of information about applicants not otherwise available in the search and selection process.
 However, some of that information may be unverifiable, anonymous and/or untrue.
 In addition, such information may not accurately predict how well an applicant may perform in the job.
 Finally, information such as race, age, disability status, religious affiliation, or political affiliation may be protected from use under the University's nondiscrimination policies.
-Because of these concerns:
+Based on these concerns, the following is proposed to govern the use of internet searches by Search Committees and Hiring Officials.